Aug 15, 2025

 Gemini

-Gemini 2.5 is great when it comes to real-time communication.
+Gemini 2.5 (available in Pro or Flash versions) is great when it comes to real-time communication.
 It is being made by Google (earlier naming the model Bard), and there are also Pro and Flash versions available.
 It is good at maintaining conversation context over extended periods of time.
 This may give a significant advantage in customer support and advisory roles, but also on day-to-day level.
 Who wants to constantly remind that chatbot all the details you "fed" it before?
 Better to remember everything and to generate based on that.

 Example Performance: